 In the nineteenth century, the Baptist preacher William Miller (1782–1849) said the world would end on 22 October 1844.
 Miller is credited with being the inspiration behind the Adventist movement of the 1830s and 1840s in North America and other movements that emphasized Biblical prophecy.
 Being wrong is rarely considered a fault by the faithful.
 Miller's followers called the failure of the world to end as predicted "The Great Disappointment."
 A Millerite named Hiram Edson wrote: "Our fondest hopes and expectations were blasted, and such a spirit of weeping came over us as I never experienced before....We wept, and wept, till the day dawn."
 Miller thought there might be some error in the Biblical chronology, but he never gave up his belief that the Second Coming was imminent.
-He wanted to keep that happy thought alive, as does preacher Ronald Weinland, who predicts the world will end in 2010.
-If so, that would undoubtedly upset those who think they have until 2012.
+He wanted to keep that happy thought alive, as does preacher Ronald Weinland, who predicted the world would end in 2010.

 false prophets of doom